4forces/tgc8-django2/README.md

         fields = ('title', 'desc', 'ISBN', 'genre')
 ```

-## 8. Creating new classes for 'Many to Many' (for e.g. 'tags' or 'authors' for 'book')
+## 8. Creating new classes for 'Many to Many' (for e.g. 'tags' or 'authors' for 'book') | Lecturer's Notes: Step 20

 1. In `models.py`, create the class (in this case class = `Tag`):
 ```python